1980 eruption of Mount St. Helens: Aftermath

-Mount St. Helens four months after the eruption, photographed from roughly the same location as was the earlier picture: Note the barrenness of the terrain as compared to the image above.
+Mount St. Helens in September 1980 approximately four months after the eruption, photographed from roughly the same location as the earlier picture.
+Note the barrenness of the terrain as compared to the image above.

 Direct results

 The May 18, 1980, event was the most deadly and economically destructive volcanic eruption in the history of the contiguous United States.
 About 57 people were killed directly from the blast, and 200 houses, 47 bridges, 15 mi of railways, and 185 mi of highway were destroyed; two people were killed indirectly in accidents that resulted from poor visibility, and two more suffered fatal heart attacks from shoveling ash.
 U.S. President Jimmy Carter surveyed the damage, and said it looked more desolate than a moonscape.

-A film crew was dropped by helicopter on Mount St. Helens on May 23 to document the destruction, but their compasses spun in circles and they quickly became lost.
-A second eruption occurred the next day (see below), but the crew survived and was rescued two days after that.
-The eruption ejected more than 1 cumi of material.
+A film crew was dropped by helicopter on Mount St. Helens on May 23 to document the destruction, but they quickly became lost, which the crew attributed to “magnetism in the ash and our contour maps made meaningless on the altered slopes”.
+A second eruption occurred the next day (see below), but the crew survived and were rescued two days after that.
+The eruption ejected more than 1 mi3 of material.
 A quarter of that volume was fresh lava in the form of ash, pumice, and volcanic bombs, while the rest was fragmented, older rock.
 The removal of the north side of the mountain (13% of the cone's volume) reduced Mount St. Helens' height by about 1300 ft and left a crater 1 to 2 mi wide and 2100 ft deep with its north end open in a huge breach.

 More than 4000000000 board feet of timber were damaged or destroyed, mainly by the lateral blast.
 At least 25% of the destroyed timber was salvaged after September 1980.
 Downwind of the volcano, in areas of thick ash accumulation, many agricultural crops, such as wheat, apples, potatoes, and alfalfa, were destroyed.
 As many as 1,500 elk and 5,000 deer were killed, and an estimated twelve million Chinook and Coho salmon fingerlings died when their hatcheries were destroyed.
 Another estimated 40,000 young salmon were killed when they swam through turbine blades of hydroelectric generators after reservoir levels were lowered along the Lewis River to accommodate possible mudflows and flood waters.

 In total, Mount St. Helens released 24 megatons TNT of thermal energy, seven of which were a direct result of the blast.
 This is equivalent to 1,600 times the size of the atomic bomb dropped on Hiroshima.

 In 2024, a study was conducted that provided an explanation for the observed phenomenon of an increase in the duration of the Lamb waves compared to the expected.